EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 operations the respective packages belong to.

-The attacks can be performed on any security protocol where the attacker can delay the delivery of a message.
+The attacks can be performed on any security protocol where the attacker can delay the delivery of a message unnoticed.
 This incluses DTLS, IPsec, and most OSCORE configurations.
 The attacks does not work on TCP with TLS or OSCORE (with TLS-like sequence number handling) as in these cases no messages can be delivered before the delayed message.